If you are new here please read this first.

 So despite the fact that you have sufficient active English vocabulary you just can’t use it in a natural way.
 And here’s how a natural speech is formed.

 You just have to forget about translating from your native language if you want speak fluent English!
-You also have to speak straight out of your mouth without preparing a whole sentence in your mind beforehand!
+You also have to speak out loud without preparing a whole sentence in your mind beforehand!
 To achieve this, you have to:

-- Stop using your language as reference in everyday situations when you speak English;
+- Stop using your native language as reference in everyday situations when you speak English;

-- Learn important word groups such as phrasal verbs, filler phrases and small talk phrases!
+- Learn important word groups such as idiomatic expressions, phrasal verbs, filler phrases and small talk phrases – they’re formed from the words that you ALREADY know!

 Stop Preparing Speech In Your Head Before Speaking!

 You definitely have some sort of a routine task that you perform on a daily basis.
 It can be a work or home related.
 For example, I work in a knitwear manufacturing company’s dispatch and most of my time is spent entering customers’ orders and packing them.
-When I enter the products on the computer or use the picking list to get them up, I have two options – I can ‘pronounce’ those product codes and colors in either my language or English.
+When I enter the products on the computer or use the picking list to pick them, I have two options – I can ‘pronounce’ those product codes and colors in either my language or English.

 When In Doubt – Put It In Different Words!